icvotria/bookmark_manager/README.md

-# bookmark_manager
+# Bookmark Manager

-Makers week 4 weekly challenge
+# Makers week 4 weekly challenge

+## User Stories

+- As a frequent user of the Internet
+So I can visit my favourite websites quickly
+I want to see a list of bookmarks